ntmbayfield/g88-lecture-docs/Productivity/Deploy_to_Heroku/deploy_to_heroku.md

 # Setup the Database

-1. Provision the postgresql database
-`$> heroku addons:create heroku-postgresql`

-2. Run your migrations on Heroku
+1. Run your migrations on Heroku
 `$> heroku run knex migrate:latest`

-3. Run your seed file on Heroku
+2. Run your seed file on Heroku
 `$> heroku run knex seed:run`

 ---